totalAldo/zxfer/README.md

 ## Example usage with new options
 Replicate two remote pools from the same host over ssh.
 The remote host uses SSDs and has 8 cpu cores.
-User `-x8` to run 8 parallel `zfs list` commands in the source host.
+Use `-x8` to run 8 parallel `zfs list` commands in the source host.
 Begin replication of the first pool in the background so that both host pools are replicated in parallel.
 + `/bin/sh ./zxfer/zxfer -vdz -x8  -F -O user@host -R zroot tank/backups/ &`